Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 23- DIY Butterfly Water Feeder

-This unique hanging bird feeder plan attracts thirsty fliers of all species; birds, butterflies and bees will stop and have a drink of fresh water from this easy DIY project.
+This unique hanging bird feeder plan by rainydaymum attracts thirsty fliers of all species; birds, butterflies and bees will stop and have a drink of fresh water from this easy DIY project.
 An old pie pan, smooth stones, a grape vine wreath and some twine is all that’s needed to fashion this attractive and functional DIY water feeder.

 hanging bird feeder plan